Rocky Mountain spotted fever

 • From the 2nd week of illness Weil-Felix reaction (agglutination test).

-• From the 3rd week of the disease, complement fixation reaction.
+• From the 3rd week of illness, complement fixation reaction.

 1. Consequences of Delayed Diagnosis of Rocky Mountain Spotted Fever in Children—West Virginia, Michigan, Tennessee, and Oklahoma, May-July 2000.
 JAMA, 2000.
 284(16): p.
 2049.